worldbank/gld/Support/B - Country Survey Details/IDN/SAKERNAS/Labor_Status_and_Labor_Force_Participation.md

 ## Labor Force Participation Rate Comparison

-The labor force participation rate produced for 2014-2017 using the method described above is almost identical to the estimates in the report.
-The rounded numbers of 2014, 2015 and 2016 are the same; 2017 has a difference of 1.9 percentage points.
+The labor force participation rate produced for 2014-2017 using the method described above is almost identical to the estimates in the reports of the Indonesian Statistics Office (BPS).
+The labour force participation estimates of 2014, 2015 and 2016 are the identical to the official reports at on decimal place; 2017 has a difference of 1.9 percentage points.

 The comparison among GLD harmonization, WDI, and WB country indicators is as follows: